-Texas statutes include specifications for and limitations applicable to the District and its authority to purchase investments as defined in the Public Funds Investment Act.
-Authorized investments are summarized as follows: (1) obligations of the United States or its agencies and instrumentalities, (2) direct obligations of the State of Texas or its agencies and instrumentalities, (3) certain collateralized mortgage obligations, (4) other obligations, the principal of and interest on which are unconditionally guaranteed or insured by the State of Texas or the United States or its agencies and instrumentalities, including obligations that are fully guaranteed or insured by the Federal Deposit Insurance Corporation or by the explicit full faith and credit of the United States, (5) certain A rated or higher obligations of states, agencies, counties, cities, and other political subdivisions of any state, (6) bonds issued, assumed or guaranteed by the State of Israel, (7) insured or collateralized certificates of deposit, (8) certain fully collateralized repurchase agreements secured by delivery, (9) certain bankers' acceptances with limitations, (10) commercial paper rated A-1 or P-1 or higher and a maturity of 270 days or less, (11) no-load money market mutual funds and no-load mutual funds with limitations, (12) certain guaranteed investment contracts, (13) certain qualified governmental investment pools and (14) a qualified securities lending program.
+(7) insured or collateralized certificates of deposit, (8) certain fully collateralized repurchase agreements secured by delivery, (9) certain bankers' acceptances with limitations, (10) commercial paper rated A-1 or P-1 or higher and a maturity of 270 days or less, (11) no-load money market mutual funds and no-load mutual funds with limitations, (12) certain guaranteed investment contracts, (13) certain qualified governmental investment pools and (14) a qualified securities lending program.

 All investments are recorded at cost which the District considers to be fair value.
 The District invests in TexPool and TexSTAR, external investment pools that are not SEC-registered.
-The State Comptroller of Public Accounts of the State of Texas has oversight of TexPool.
+The Texas Comptroller of Public Accounts has oversight of TexPool.
 Federated Investors, Inc. manages the daily operations of TexPool under a contract with the Comptroller.
 First Southwest Company and J.P.
 Morgan Investment Management, Inc. manage the daily operations of TexSTAR.
 The fair value of the District's position in each pool is the same as the value of pool shares.

-As of September 30, 2015, the District had the following investments and maturities:
+As of September 30, 2016, the District had the following investments and maturities: